-La Veta does not yet hold an International Dark-Sky As Sky Reserve currently being reviewed for designation.
+La Veta does not yet hold an International Dark-Sky Association Certification but is part of the Sangre de Cristo Dark Sky Reserve currently being reviewed for designation.

 Visit La Veta's many art galleries, which feature local, national, and international artists.

-Get a dose of local history at the Francisco Fort Museum, housed in the town's original trading post.
+Get a dase of local history at the Francisco Fort Museum, housed in the town's original trading post.